kevin-a-naude/cliques/Readme.txt

 Two shell scripts are provided for generating synthetic graph datasets

     generate-dataset-TCS-article.sh
-    -- generates a dataset of the same form as that used in Naude (2016)
+    -- generates a dataset of the same form as that used in Naudé (2016)

     generate-dataset-TCS-article-small.sh
     -- as above, but each category is restricted to 30 graph instances